 Study design

 We conducted a retrospective video review of facilitator-learner debriefings following a simulated clinical encounter for medical students enrolled in the Medical College of Georgia (MCG) at Augusta University in December 2018.
 All debriefing videos analyzed were from the same simulation event with the same scenario, which was an individual, formative simulation and debriefing activity conducted during a required mid-clerkship intersession.
-The study was approved by the Augusta University Institutional Review Board (#1138500) .
+The Augusta University Institutional Review Board (#1138500) approved this study.

 Sample size and sampling methods